-Woodbury University's San Diego campus is at 2212 Main Street, San Diego, California 92113, where it currently offers a five-year Bachelor of Architecture (BArch) program, a professional Master of Architecture (MArch), and post-professional Master of Science degrees in Architecture.
+Woodbury University's San Diego campus is at 2212 Main Street, San Diego, California, where it currently offers a five-year Bachelor of Architecture (BArch) program, a professional Master of Architecture (MArch), and postprofessional Master of Science degrees in Architecture.
+The San Diego campus is no longer accepting new students and will consolidate its operations into the Burbank campus by the end of the Fall 2024 semester.